csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

 ## Optimise Your LCP Candidate

-A tip that hopefully doesn’t need me to go into any real detail: if you have an image-based LCP, make sure it is well optimised—suitable format, appropriately sized, sensibly compressed, etc. Don’t have a 3MB TIFF as your LCP candidate.
+A tip that hopefully doesn’t need me to go into any real detail: if you have an image-based LCP, make sure it is well optimised — suitable format, appropriately sized, sensibly compressed, etc. Don’t have a 3MB TIFF as your LCP candidate.

 ## Avoid Image-Based LCPs